Home > Analyses > Technology > Domo, Inc.

 Workday, Inc.54.9B

-Domo, Inc. ranks 32nd among 33 competitors, with a market cap only 0.1% that of Salesforce, the sector leader.
-The company is positioned well below both the average market cap of the top 10 competitors (143.6B) and the median market cap in the sector (18.8B).
-Notably, Domo has a significant 393.97% market cap gap to the next closest competitor above it, highlighting its relatively smaller scale within the industry.
+Domo, Inc. ranks 32nd among 33 competitors, with a market cap just 0.05% of Salesforce’s.
+It sits well below both the average market cap of the top 10 (143.6B) and the sector median (18.8B).
+Notably, Domo’s market cap is 829% smaller than the next closest competitor above it, signaling a substantial gap.

 Comparisons with competitors